deviant-popcorn/hello-world/README.md

 # hello-world
-Learning hoe to do this
+Learning how to do this
+Hello!
+My name is Magdalena, I am in my last semester of high school.
+I want to study graphic design.